 Travel to Floreana to visit Post Office Bay, where an a wooden barrel was placed by 18th century whalers as an unofficial post office.
 The tradition has continued to this day, and travelers can leave addressed postcards and sort through the barrel for postcards close to their homes.
 Then spend some time enjoying some relaxing snorkeling or kayaking around the island.
 If you are feeling adventurous, make a visit to the lava tunnel which has been kept untouched and completely natural.
 In the afternoon, set sail for Cormorant Point which features a large flamingo lagoon.
 The beach here is a green color created by the high number of olivine crystals in the sand.

 Cerro Brujo is an excellent place for enjoying the beach and snorkeling.
 This gorgeous beach is home to many playful sea lions.
 This is also the location where Charles Darwin first stepped in this archipelago.
 The next excursion will be to the lovely Isla Lobos.
 Lobos in Spanish means 'wolves' and this island is named after a large colony of sea lions.
 Get up close and personal with these whimsical sea lions who love to swim with people.
-Other great sites to see are the amazing Blue-Footed Boobies, Frigates, and have the change to see the Fur Sea Lion as well.
+Other great wildlife to see are the amazing Blue-Footed Boobies, Frigatebirds, and Fur Seals.

 Enjoy a visit to the Charles Darwin Research Station where you will gain insight into the efforts being made by scientists, guides, rangers, and park managers to preserve this UNESCO World Heritage Site.
 Encounter tortoises of different subspecies that are being prepared for reintroduction to their natural habitats.
 Then there will be a short drive to the green highlands of Santa Cruz, where you will visit a tortoise reserve to search for giant tortoises in their natural surroundings.